Nicotinic acid: Discontinued

-The supplier of nicotinic acid has informed PHARMAC it is discontinuing supply of this product.
+The supplier of nicotinic acid informed PHARMAC that it discontinued supply of this product.

 Nicotinic acid is indicated for the treatment of dyslipidaemia.
 Fewer than 1500 people take nicotinic acid.